 RHW develops positive character attributes, provides construction skills training and certification, provides workforce readiness training, provides physical fitness training, and post traumatic meditation therapy.
 Clients are matched with a professional mentor that spends 1-2 hours per week running, working out, and providing crucial business and life guidance.
 Clients spend 6 months in-training and upon program completion receive trade certification, employment placement, and business development support.

-Run Hope Work serves 18-24 young adults who are struggling with homelessness, are returning from the justice system, are runaways or are single parents.
+Run Hope Work serves 20-24 young adults who are struggling with homelessness, are returning from the justice system, are runaways or are single parents.
 RHW specifically targets violent offenders, offenders with drug cases, and gang injunction cases.
-Our goal is to provide service to those that are deemed “too hard to reach” by the traditional DC non-profit, CSOSA routinely send us their “problem” clients and we provide the work structure, serviceable skills, and daily discipline needed to get a positive change that lasts.
+Our goal is to provide service to those that are deemed “too hard to reach” by the traditional DC non-profit, CSOSA routinely send us their “problem” clients and we provide the work structure, serviceable skills, and daily discipline needed to get a positive change that last

 Each individual client receives over 300 hours of training in personal fitness, over 200 hours of meditation based trauma intervention therapy, and over 300 hours of vocational training in the finishing trades of drywall technician, professional painter, LED lighting technician, custodian, and more with the goal to place each in an apprenticeship at partner companies.